faranalytics/dialog/README.md

 ### Overview

 Dialog favors simplicity and accessibility over feature richness.
-Its architecture should meet all the requirements of a typical VoIP-Agent application where many users interact with a set of Agents.
+Its architecture should meet all the requirements of a typical VoIP-Agent application where many Users interact with a set of Agents.
 Although Dialog doesn't presently support concepts like "rooms", the simplicity and extensibility of its architecture should lend to even more advanced implementations.

 #### State